 To an outsider, this interim suspension felt completely necessary.
 Greeks often get lumped together and these weren’t normal shenanigans.
 Binge drinking and drug-related activities appeared to become the norm for fraternities and sororities alike.
 The ban cast a pall across the entire the Greek community.
-Bringing down the consequences of actions taken by a few rogue individuals on top of the entire Greek system was extreme but many outside of FSU Greek Life saw it as a necessary beginning to real change within the entire Florida State community.
+Bringing down the consequences of actions taken by a few rogue individuals on top of the entire Greek system was extreme but many outside of FSU Greek Life saw it as a necessary beginning to a real change within the entire Florida State community.

 The suspension put a halt to everything, from philanthropic events to rush to social events.
 However, on January 29, roughly three months after the initial incidents, President Thrasher announced portions of the sanctions were to be lifted.
 The new terms would allow philanthropic events and rush.

 “I’ve said all along that in order for there to be real change on campus, students must be part of the solution.
 Our students are now beginning to fully understand the serious obligation they have to behave responsibly,” said President Thrasher.
 “They have demonstrated this during the past three months and have pledged to continue to do so.”

 When portions of the suspension were lifted after Andrew Coffey’s death, many people wondered if students comprehend the severity of what happened, and so restrictions remained forbidding alcohol from all recognized student organizations (RSO) related events.
 Recreational enjoyment of alcohol had long been a part of college life but good times had gone too far.